Xsaner/tutorial-crawlingdead/wiki.md

 * wooden sword
 **Description**
 The wood looks old, covered in splinters and blood.
 * spear
+**Description**
+A spear made with your own two hands, isn't this lovely ?
 * mech mod
 **Description**
-Clouds of death will bring your enemies to their knees!
+A small metal device, used to smoke liquid: "Clouds of death will bring your enemies to their knees!"

 # shields
 * small shield